QData/deep2Read/index.md

 + ByTags: we use 150 different tags to organize deep learning papers we reviewed.
 Please check out these tags via [Readings ByTag]({{ site.baseurl }}/aReadingsIndexByTags/) .

 + ByReadDates: our review slides were done in multiple different semesters (2017Fall, 2018Club, 2019Spring, 2019Fall).
-To help students (from a specific semester) navigate, we also group our reading sessions according to in which semester a survey talk happened (in our seminar courses or via our reading club).
+To help students (from a specific semester) navigate, we also group our reading sessions according to what semester a survey talk happened at (via our seminar courses or via our reading club).
 Please check out our readings sorted by semesters via [Readings ByReadDate]({{ site.baseurl }}/aReadingsIndexByDate/)

 <hr>

 ## Claim
-+ The covered tutorials and papers are by no means an exhaustive list, but are topics which we have learned or plan to learn in our seminar courses and reading groups.
++ The covered tutorials and papers are by no means an exhaustive list, but are topics which we have learned or plan to learn.

 <hr>